weaveworks/weave/site/fastdp/using-fastdp.md

 ###Fast Datapath and Encryption

 Encryption does not work with fast datapath.
-If you enable encryption using the `--password` option to launch weave (or you use the `WEAVE_PASSWORD` environment variable), fast data path will by default be disabled.
+If you enable encryption using the `--password` option to launch weave (or you use the `WEAVE_PASSWORD` environment variable), fast datapath will by default be disabled.

-When encryption is not in use there may be other conditions in which the fastdp will revert back to `sleeve mode`.
-Once these conditions pass, weave will revert back to using fastdp.
-To view which mode Weave is using, run `weave status connections`.
+When encryption is not in use there may be other conditions in which the fast datapath reverts to `sleeve mode`.
+Once these conditions pass, Weave Net reverts back to using fastdp.
+To view which mode Weave Net is using, run `weave status connections`.

 ###Viewing Connection Mode Fastdp or Sleeve

-Weave automatically uses the fastest datapath for every connection unless it encounters a situation that prevents it from working.
-To ensure that Weave can use the fast data path:
+Weave Net automatically uses the fastest datapath for every connection unless it encounters a situation that prevents it from working.
+To ensure that Weave Net can use the fast datapath:

  * Avoid Network Address Translation (NAT) devices
  * Open UDP port 6784 (This is the port used by the Weave routers)
  * Ensure that `WEAVE_MTU` fits with the `MTU` of the intermediate network (see below)

-The use of fast datapath is an automated connection-by-connection decision made by Weave, and because of this, you may end up with a mixture of connection tunnel types.
-If fast data path cannot be used for a connection, Weave falls back to the "user space" packet path.
+The use of fast datapath is an automated connection-by-connection decision made by Weave Net, and because of this, you may end up with a mixture of connection tunnel types.
+If fast datapath cannot be used for a connection, Weave Net falls back to the "user space" packet path.

 Once a Weave network is set up, you can query the connections using the `weave status connections` command: